theinterned/batucada/README.rst

    sudo easy_install virtualenv
    sudo easy_install pip

+You'll also need to have mysql installed (mysql-client, mysql-server, libmysqlclient-dev).

 I recommend using ``virtualenvwrapper`` to manage your virtual environments.
 Follow the `installation instructions`_.
 Once installed, create your virtual environment for ``batucada`` and install the dependencies ::

    cd batucada